 Hungary is a landlocked country.
-Import volumes of U.S. processed foods are typically low.
-A great part of imported shipments is conducted through middlemen in Germany, the Netherlands, or other receiving ports in the EU.
+Direct import volumes of U.S. processed foods are typically low.
+Most imports are transshipped to Hungary by middlemen in Germany, the Netherlands, or other receiving ports in the EU.
 For detailed information on the EU's import legislation, please consult the EU 27 FAIRS Report as well as the FAS/USEU and the EC websites on import conditions.

-EU administration requires its member states to designate certain border checkpoints for imports where shipments of specific products coming from non-EU countries can be handled.
+The EU requires its member states to designate certain border checkpoints for imports where shipments of specific products coming from non-EU countries can be handled.
 During these procedures, export certificates must be submitted in the official language of Hungary, which is Hungarian.

 The Department of Trade, Defense Industry, Export Control and Precious Metal Assay of the Government Office of the Capital City Budapest issues import licenses for agricultural products, in accordance with the EU legislation.
-Usually the importer (possibly the exporter) applies to the authority filling out the prescribed form with all relevant details.
+Usually the importer applies to the authority filling out the prescribed form (in Hungarian) with all relevant details.
+Depending on the business agreement, in some cases the exporter does this instead.

-For non-harmonized exports of live animals and animal products to Hungary, application must be submitted to the Animal Health and Animal Welfare Directorate of the National Food Chain Safety Office:
+For non-harmonized exports of live animals and animal products to Hungary, applications must be submitted to the Animal Health and Animal Welfare Directorate of the National Food Chain Safety Office:

-National Food Chain Safety Office

-Animal Health and Animal Welfare Directorate (in Hungarian) Keleti Károly utca 24, Budapest 1024, Hungary; Tel: +36 1 336 9302; E-mail: aai@nebih.gov.hu
+National Food Chain Safety Office (in Hungarian) Animal Health and Animal Welfare Directorate Keleti Károly utca 24, Budapest 1024, Hungary Tel: +36 1 336 9302; E-mail: aai@nebih.gov.hu

 Imported goods are subject to a Value Added Tax, which is managed by the importer or the distributor.
-Certain imports of commodities (e.g., alcoholic beverages) may require special licensing and procedures, and may also be subjects to excise tax.
+Certain imports of commodities (e.g., alcoholic beverages) may require special licensing and procedures, and may also be subjects to an excise tax.